46th CineFestival San Antonio Launches Call for Entries

-The nation’s original and longest running Latino film festival returns this summer with the 45th annual edition of CineFestival San Antonio.
-Presented by the Guadalupe Cultural Arts Center, San Antonio’s annual celebration of independent Latinx and indigenous cinema will take place July 11 to 14, 2024.
+The nation’s original and longest-running Latino film festival returns in the summer of 2025 with the 46th edition of CineFestival San Antonio.
+Presented by the Guadalupe Cultural Arts Center, San Antonio’s annual celebration of independent Latino cinema will take place July 10-13, 2025, continuing its programming focus on Chicano, Latinx and Native American cinema, with an emphasis on Texas and San Antonio related films.
+The festival will be accepting films which were finalized after January of 2024.

 CineFestival exhibits Chicanx, Latinx and International Latin American cinema with a focus on regional and local filmmaking, creating annual opportunities to survey the body of work produced by artists based in Texas and beyond, and fostering industry, business, and artistic opportunities among an average of 100 registered filmmakers in attendance every year.